hynky1999/CmonCrawl/Description.md

 ## Article url Discovery ?
 In typical vanilla crawling, we build list of urls to visit as we go.
 Visit url, find links and add this links to frontier/list of urls to visit next.
 We also have to make sure we don't visit links multiple times to prevent cycling.

 With CC things are much easier.
 Since space of all urls is finite, CC indexes all urls.
 We can than take such index and query for specified domain to get all urls with respect to that domain.
 Note that sometimes news servers use subdomain to distinguish between categories.
 This needs to be accounted for.
-Another releases new crawls in monthly frequencies and for each crawl new index is created.
+Another important thing is that CC releases new crawls in monthly frequencies and for each crawl new index is created.
 Thus to retrieve urls from all crawls and remove duplicates.

 As I said it is possible to query CC index, but there are multiple ways to do it.
 1. [Query CDXJ Api provided by CC](https://pywb.readthedocs.io/en/latest/manual/cdxserver_api.html#api-reference) easier, but probably slower